mateusz/silverstripe-testdata/Readme.md

 ## Features

-- Allows easy injection of the testdata via Yaml files
+- Allows easy injection of the test data via Yaml files
 - Data is added *on top* of the current database
 - The test data can be updated, removed and added
 - Test data can be broken down into chunks, separate Yaml files are allowed and can be added on the fly